larryms/MCW-Linux-lift-and-shift/Whiteboard design session trainer guide - Linux lift and shift.md

 ![The Azure App Service diagram begins wtih the internet, which points to both Azure Active Directory and App Service app, using Authentication.
 A Resource group encompasses an App Service Plan and an Azure SQL Database.
 The App Service Plan is made up of multiple App Service apps, and the Azure SQL Database encompasses A logical SQL server, and two SQL databases.](images/Whiteboarddesignsessiontrainerguide-Linuxliftandshiftimages/media/image5.png "Azure App Service diagram")

 ## Step 2: Design a proof of concept solution

 **Outcome**

-Design a solution and prepare to present a solution to the target customer audience in a 15-minute chalk-talk format.
+Design a solution and prepare to present the solution to the target customer audience in a 15-minute chalk-talk format.

-Timeframe: 60 minutes
+Time frame: 60 minutes

 **Business needs**

 Directions: With all participants at your table, answer the following questions and list the answers on a flip chart.
 1. Who should you present this solution to?
 Who is your target customer audience?
 Who are the decision makers?
 2. What customer business needs do you need to address with your solution?

 **Design**
 Directions: With all participants at your table, respond to the following questions on a flip chart.

 *Migration Phases*: